pmarsh-scottlogic/JavaTraining/src/main/java/com/example/demo/security/Securitydoc.md

 - `PasswordEncoder`

 ### Job:
 This service is for interacting with the database.
 It does this via the `UserRepo` and `RoleRepo` interfaces, along with Spring JPA which handles the actual database stuff.
-It has methods for adding nd retrieving users and roles to the database.
+It has methods for adding and retrieving users and roles to the database.

 ## JwtTokenUtil
 Has constants for token expiry duration, the signing secret key and the hashing algorithm.